We’ve said it before and we’ll say it again: if… Read More

-After an initial consultation with us, we fit you for your custom oral device.
-Although it is an oral device, you can use your medical insurance, not dental insurance, to cover the costs of your treatment.
-Before you come in for your consultation, you will need to fill out your medical history forms so we can effectively assess your case.
+After an initial consultation with us, we can fit you for your custom oral device.
+Although it’s an oral device, you can use your medical insurance (not dental insurance) to cover the costs of your treatment.

 Our patients are our number one priority, and it shows.
 With nearly 900 five-star reviews, we are proud that so many families trust us with their smiles.
 Learn more about what makes Stanley Dentistry and its state-of-the-art practice so special from the patients themselves.Read Our Reviews